The Story of Nano Nagle

 In the 1760s Nano began to plan for the future of her educational mission.
 In 1771 she used money inherited from her wealthy uncle to build a convent for the Ursuline sisters, a teaching order, whom she invited from France.
 This convent survives as the oldest building at Nano Nagle Place today.

 Nano’s tireless work in her schools across the city and for the poor of Cork could never have been done if she were a sister in an enclosed order, as the Ursuline sisters were.
-Thus, she founded her own order ‘The Society for Charitable Instruction of the Sacred Heart’ in 1775.
+Thus, she founded her own order ‘The Institute of Charitable Instruction of the Sacred Heart of Jesus’ in 1775.
 She and three followers promised poverty, chastity and obedience to God until death, but they did not take enclosure and continued to teach and care for the poverty stricken where they lived.
 For five years, the small cottage near Nano’s first school, on modern day Douglas Street, just south of Cork city centre, was their first convent.
 Nano then built a small convent on the same street, where sisters from the order are again living today (albeit in a newer building on the site).

 Nano’s long days and constant walking across the city took a toll on her health.
 She died at the age of 66 in 1784.
 During her life full of such remarkable achievement, she had wondered if there could be any greater joy in heaven than she had gained from teaching the children of Cork.
 Her order, the Presentation Sisters, have continued her mission across the world and into the present day.